top of page

 IN THE WORKPLACE

-Most people misunderstand it however it accounts for 58% of performance in all job types
+It accounts for 58% of performance in all job types.

 Emotional intelligence is your ability to understand yourself and others, then use that insight to guide your behaviour, decisions, and relationships.
 It explains a large share of performance because emotions drive your mood, your mood drives your behaviour, and your behaviour drives your results.